Nikhil4002-50-82/Churn-Prediction/README.md

 # Churn Prediction Project

-This project focuses on building a machine learning model to predict customer churn using the **Telco Customer Churn** dataset.
+This project focuses on building a deep learning model to predict customer churn using the **Telco Customer Churn** dataset.
 The workflow includes data acquisition, preprocessing using pipelines and transformers, exploratory profiling, model training with a neural network, and final evaluation of predictions.

 ## Dataset